a-paulson/BounceBack/README.md

 Users Can:

-- [ ] Create a new account
+- [x] Create a new account
-- [ ] Sign in and out using a new account, a demo account or an anonymous account
+- [x] Sign in and out using their account, or a guest account
-- [ ] Post and read messages
+- [x] Post and read messages
-- [ ] Post to channels i.e group chats
-- [ ] Post direct messages to other users
+- [ ] Create and join conversations with other users
 - [ ] Interact with chatbots
 - [ ] Engage with a well styled and bug free app